mearashadowfax/GuardianVPN/README.md

 6. Start the bot in Telegram by searching for the bot name and clicking on the `start` button

 Note: By default, this project uses PiVPN to configure a VPN server, however, you can modify the code to add your own desired options.

+The Payment options feature enables users to purchase VPN access passes for a selected duration using their preferred payment method.
+The configuration file will be generated after payment.
+Please note that to enable payments in your bot, you will need to set up a payment provider and obtain a payment provider token.
+Telegram's BotFather provides instructions for setting up payments in your bot.

 ## Usage
 Once the bot is running, users can interact with it by sending commands via Telegram.
 The available commands are: